Create an interactive phylogenetic tree

 ...

-Metadata associated with tree.
-Can be a data.frame or tibble with a "node_id" column.
-If there are multiple trees (a list), then a list of table of equal length is required.
-If a list is provided, its names will be used to name metadata tables.
+tree.
+Can be adata.frameortibblewith a column containing IDs matching the tree labels.
+The ID column is detected automatically.
+If there are multiple trees (a list), then a list of tables of equal length is required.
+If a list is provided, its names will be used to name metadata tables.- aesthetics

 A named character vector defining which metadata columns are initially used to color/size tree parts.
 If there are multiple trees (a list), then a list of equal length is required.